-We are now seeking proposals from Hub members to support activity commencing between April 2023 and March 2024 that will help us meet FAN's objectives.
-This year we are able to consider long term projects in addition to those which will complete during the above timeframe.
+We are now seeking proposals from Hub members to support activity between April 2024 and March 2025 that will help us meet FAN's objectives.
 If you are an organisation interested in delivering multi-year activity, please contact the Hub team to discuss your plans prior to submitting an application.
 Such projects will need to strongly meet our fund objectives and demonstrate how the project will significantly benefit from a longer term approach.

 The Film Exhibition Fund supports FAN members' cultural programming and the engagment of a broad, diverse audience.
 It is open to all organisations in Film Hub South East's exhibitor network.
-This includes full time cinema venues, mixed arts centres, community cinemas and film societies, film festivals, touring programmes and film archives.